Progressive Retinal Atrophy

-Progressive retinal atrophy (PRA) is an inherited disease which causes degeneration of the retina with irreversible blindness.
+Progressive retinal atrophy (PRA) is an inherited condition which causes gradually progressive degeneration of the retina with irreversible blindness.
 In all breeds in which the type of inheritance has been identified, it is autosomal recessive.
 This means that each parent must carry an abnormal gene and that two parents who are not affected themselves may produce affected puppies.

 The age of onset and rate of progression varies from breed to breed.
 Usually, the vision becomes affected when the dog is 6-8 years of age.
-The first sign observed is usually a loss of night vision, which progresses, usually within a few months, to a loss of daylight vision as well.
+The first sign typically observed by an affected dog’s owner is loss of night vision.
+Behavioral changes attributable to vision decline progress over several months to years until daylight vision is also noticeably affected and many dogs eventually go blind.

-Diagnosis of inherited retinal degeneration (PRA) can usually be made by a veterinary ophthalmologist using an ophthalmoscope to examine the retina.
-Thinning of the retina and reduced size of the retinal vessels are observed.
-Occasionally, cataracts may occur secondary to retinal degeneration.
+Occasionally, cataracts may occur secondary to late stage retinal degeneration.
 In such cases, cataract surgery is obviously of no benefit.
 However, often a dog may not present for ophthalmic examination until the cataracts have progressed so that detailed examination of the retina is prevented by the cloudy lens.
-In such cases, electroretinography is essential to make this diagnosis and prevent an unnecessary surgery.
-Electroretinography is the electrical response recorded when the eye is stimulated by light.
-Even in the presence of a corneal opacity or cataract, sufficient light reaches the retina to cause a response provided that the retina is functional.
+In such cases, electroretinography is essential to diagnose the retinal disease and prevent an unnecessary (and unsuccessful) cataract surgery.
+An electroretinogram measures the electrical response of the retina in response to light stimulation.
+Even in the presence of a corneal opacity or cataract, sufficient light reaches the retina to result in a response demonstrating whether the retina is functional.

-In most cases of retinal degeneration, diagnosis is made by ophthalmoscopy and electroretinography.
-For some types of retinal degeneration genetic testing can be done to identify not only affected animals, but those that are genetic carriers for the disease.
+While the diagnosis of retinal degeneration is made by ophthalmoscopy and/or electroretinography, genetic testing for PRA can be useful for breeders to identify not only affected animals, but those that are genetic carriers for the disease.
 This type of diagnosis is essential to eliminate carriers from the breeding population.
 For more information on genetic testing, visit Optigen.com.

-There is no treatment for any form of retinal degeneration.
+Unfortunately, there is no proven treatment for any form of retinal degeneration.
 These conditions are painless and, in most cases, loss of vision progresses slowly and pets adjust to this handicap remarkably well.
-Animals which are irreversibly blind can live a normal lifespan and have an excellent quality of life.
+Animals which are irreversibly blind can live a normal lifespan and have an excellent quality of life provided some extra care by their owners.
 It is important to recognize that loss of vision does not represent the same handicap for our pets as it would for us.
 For us, blindness would mean an inability to read or drive a car and a loss of independence.
 Our pets are already (happily) dependent on us.
 It is important to keep their environment as safe as possible.
 A harness may work better than a collar for guiding your pet on walks outdoors — a blind pet should never be allowed to run free.
 Try not to rearrange the furniture and you will be amazed at how well your pet will remember the floor plan — even going up and down stairs.
 Swimming pools and balconies present particular hazards and some sort of barrier may be necessary in these situations.
 A blind pet can continue in every way in their primary role as a loving companion.
-Learn more about helping a blind pet adjust.
+Learn more here about helping a blind pet adjust.

 |Akita||onset 2-3 yrs|